Census data fallout: How New York Dems could create 'bloodbath' for GOP

 Look for Democrats to also redraw GOP Rep. Claudia Tenney’s swing 22nd District so it turns blue, Wasserman said.
 Meanwhile, Rep. Elise Stefanik's North Country district is likely to become redder, and therefore safer for the newly elected House GOP Conference chairwoman.

-The new census data documenting the big growth of New York City in comparison to Upstate New York means "it will be even easier than we thought for Democrats to eliminate a Republican district upstate," Wasserman said.
+The new census data documenting sizable growth in New York City and its surrounding communities in comparison to Upstate New York means "it will be even easier than we thought for Democrats to eliminate a Republican district upstate," Wasserman said.

 Downstate, Wasserman says the new maps could "easily" be redrawn to turn GOP Rep. Nicole Malliotakis’s Staten Island/Brooklyn district and Republican Rep. Lee Zeldin’s Long Island district into blue strongholds.